laurabrugger/laurabrugger.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I like making maps to help tell stories about how the people and planet impact one another.
+      text: I like creating maps that reveal the dynamic stories between people and the planet.
 These are some projects I’m most excited about and currently working on—stay tuned for                   results!
       filters:
         folders:
           - project